 Using the Recommended PivotTables option allows you to create a pivot table in Excel with just a few clicks.
 Here’s the following step on how to use it:

 - Select any cells in your worksheet or the entire range of your data.

 - Then, choose the “Recommended PivotTables” option.

-3. Keyboard Shortcut to create pivot table in Excel
+3. Keyboard Shortcut to create a pivot table in Excel

-1. Alt + D + P is the shortcut key to open pivot table in excel
+1. Alt + D + P is the shortcut key to open the pivot table in Excel

 - Select any cells or the entire data set that you want to analyze.

 - Press the “Alt” + “D” + “P” keys on your keyboard.

 - After that, it will pop up the pivot table wizard.
 Kindly refer to the video below: